kjellwinblad/erlang-org/_posts/2021-10-07-parallel-signal-sending-optimization.md

 Of course, this is an extreme simplification of the Erlang process structure, but it is enough for our explanation.
-When a process has the `{message_queue_data, off_heap}` setting activated, the following algorithm is executed to send a message:
+When a process has the `{message_queue_data, off_heap}` setting activated, the following algorithm is executed to send a signal:

-1. Allocate a new linked list node containing the message data
+1. Allocate a new linked list node containing the signal data
 2. Acquire the outer signal queue mutex lock
 3. Insert the new node at the end of the outer signal queue
 4. Release the signal queue lock